Alice's Adventures in Wonderland: Publication history

 Carroll first met Alexander Macmillan, a high-powered London publisher, on 19 October 1863.
 His firm, Macmillan Publishers, agreed to publish Alice's Adventures in Wonderland by sometime in 1864.
 Carroll financed the initial print run, possibly because it gave him more editorial authority than other financing methods.
 He managed publication details such as typesetting and engaged illustrators and translators.

 Macmillan had published The Water-Babies, also a children's fantasy, in 1863, and suggested its design as a basis for Alice's.
 Carroll saw a specimen copy in May 1865.
 2,000 copies were printed by July, but Tenniel objected to their quality, and Carroll instructed Macmillan to halt publication so they could be reprinted.
 In August, he engaged Richard Clay as an alternative printer for a new run of 2,000.
 The reprint cost £600, paid entirely by Carroll.
-He received the first copy of Clay's reprint on 9 November 1865.
+He received the first copy of Clay's edition on 9 November 1865.

-Macmillan finally published the revised first edition, printed by Richard Clay, in November 1865.
+Macmillan finally published the new edition, printed by Richard Clay, in November 1865.
 Carroll requested a red binding, deeming it appealing to young readers.
 A new edition, released in December 1865 for the Christmas market but carrying an 1866 date, was quickly printed.
 The text blocks of the original edition were removed from the binding and sold with Carroll's permission to the New York publishing house of D. Appleton & Company.
 The binding for the Appleton Alice was identical to the 1866 Macmillan Alice, except for the publisher's name at the foot of the spine.
 The title page of the Appleton Alice was an insert cancelling the original Macmillan title page of 1865 and bearing the New York publisher's imprint and the date 1866.

 The entire print run sold out quickly.
 Alice was a publishing sensation, beloved by children and adults alike.
 Oscar Wilde was a fan; Queen Victoria was also an avid reader of the book.
 She reportedly enjoyed Alice enough that she asked for Carroll's next book, which turned out to be a mathematical treatise; Carroll denied this.
 The book has never been out of print.
 Alice's Adventures in Wonderland has been translated into 174 languages.